McBigBob/thonny-subway-surfers/README.md

 3. Select the downloaded `thonny-subway-surfers-0.0.1.tar.gz` file and click **`OK`**.
 4. Wait for Thonny to complete the extraction.
 5. Restart Thonny to apply the changes.
-6. Find the Subway Surfers option in the `View` tab and toggle it to start enjoying the gameplay.
+6. Find the Subway Surfers option in the `View` tab and toggle it on.

-**OR (currently NOT working!! ↓↓↓↓)**
+7. On first boot the plugin has to download a media file.
+8. After the download click **`OK`** to start enjoying the gameplay.

+**OR**

 1. Open Thonny and navigate to `Tools` >> `Manage plug-ins`.
 2. Select the search bar and type `thonny-subway-surfers`.
 3. Find the PyPi package and click **`Install`**.
 4. Wait for Thonny to complete the Installation.
 5. Restart Thonny to apply the changes.
-6. Find the Subway Surfers option in the `View` tab and toggle it to start enjoying the gameplay.
+6. Find the Subway Surfers option in the `View` tab and toggle it on.
+7. On first boot the plugin has to download a media file.
+8. After the download click **`OK`** to start enjoying the gameplay.

 **Requirements:**